rjholash/hello-world/README.md

 X<sup>2</sup>  you can use html tags though

-That is so funny :joy: 😄 The last smily face only appears in html render ie git-pages....
+That is so funny :joy: 😄 The first smily face only appears in html rendered ie git-pages....

 <img src="UC-horz-rgb.png" alt="uc horizontal logo" width="200" height="75">